This accessibility statement applies to the Equality Commission for Northern Ireland’s website www.equalityni.org

 Preparation of this accessibility statement

-This website was last tested on 21 February 2020 with an audit being carried out by the Disability Accessibility Centre.
+This website was last tested on 21 February 2020 and re-audited on 1 March 2021 by the Disability Accessibility Centre.

 This audit approach sampled a number of pages to test which included some of the most visited web pages, online forms and pages with differing types of content.

-Our website support company Simply Zest implemented accessibility fixes based on this report.
+Our website support company Simply Zesty is implementing accessibility fixes based on the audit reports.

 This statement will be reviewed and updated and an on going basis.